the-modem-distro/pinephone_modem_sdk/README.md

  1. Check power management.
 If you have GPS + DATA it gets quite hot
  2. Cleanup as many blobs as possible (take out all that isn't really required)
  3. Another cleaning in the device tree and unnecessary kernel drivers would be welcome
+ 4. Some of the modem services need the ability to create network sockets, and fail if they aren't run as root.
+I added the capability for them while running as the mdmuser to all of them to avoid breaking anything.
+Next on the line is removing those permissions one by one and only keep them on those binaries that really need it

 NOTES:
 Inside meta-qcom there are 3 proprietary recipes: